allisonburtch/consultancy/index.md

 ### Something else

-You understand what it's like to have big dreams and feel like you don't really fit in anywhere.
-You're excited by the things we can build and maybe a little scared about the implications.
+Maybe you understand what it's like to have big dreams and feel like you don't really fit in anywhere.
+You're excited by the things humanity can build and maybe a little scared about the implications.
+If the other three don't fit, but you still want to chat about a project, we'd love to talk.

 <span class="improved"><a href="mailto:hi@irlresear.ch" style="color:white">let's talk!</a> </span>
 <br><br><br>